The John Deere Model D bearing the Serial No. 123360: The Ramona Kansas Tractor

 Belt Pulley Magazine

-While the Daisy self-raking reaper was a big advance in technology, grain harvesting still required a great deal of hand labor.
-The first real advance in the area of small grain harvesting came only in 1873 with development of the wire-tied grain binder by the Walter A. Wood Mowing and Reaping Machine Company of Hoosick Falls, New York.
+While the daisy self-raking reaper was a big advance in technology, grain harvesting still required a great deal of hand labor.
+The next real advance in the area of small grain harvesting came only in 1873 with development of the wire-tied grain binder by the Walter A. Wood Mowing and Reaping Machine Company of Hoosick Falls, New York.
 (C.H.
 Wendel, Encyclopedia of American Farm Implements and Antiques [Krause Publications: Iola, Iowa, 1997], p.
 160.)
+Soon the basic design of the Walter A. Wood binder was copied by many other farm equipment manufactures and there was an explosion of demand for these automatic binders.
+No longer did crews of family and neighbors need to tie the grain into secure bundles by hand, Each bundle was secured by wire tied around the bundle automatically by the binder.

 The advantages of self-binding reapers were very quickly recognized by the farming public and demand for these binders skyrocketed.
 In 1876, 5,000 binders were purchased by Minnesota farmers alone.
 (Theodore C. Blegen, Minnesota: A History of the State [University of Minnesota Press: St. Paul, 1963], p.
 342) By 1880, the knotter-bill design for twine-tying of grain bundles was perfected.
 That same year, the Deering Harvester Company made 3,000 of these twine-tying grain binders for the 1880 harvest season.
 (C.H.
 Wendel, 150 Years of International Harvester [Crestline Publishing: Sarasota, Florida, 1981], p.
 23) Twine was a great improvement over wire because farmers would not have to worry about pieces of wire breaking off and getting into the grain where it might be accidentally swallowed by cows.
 Small bits of metal swallowed by cows tended to get stuck in the lining of the cows’ stomachs and would cause “hardware disease,” a disease which causes cows to become sickly and eat less.
 Thus, beef cattle will gain less weight and milk cows will produce less milk.
 Twine, on the other hand, if accidentally swallowed, was harmless to the intestinal tracts of cattle.